 Sareta is a national of Trinidad and Tobago and is also called to the Bar there.

-“Beyond Killing: Gender, Genocide, and Obligations under international law”, Global Justice Center, (forthcoming), October 2018.
+“Beyond Killing: Gender, Genocide, and Obligations Under International Law”, Global Justice Center (December 2018)

 "Act of Annihilation: The Role of Gender in Shaping the Crime of Genocide", The Cairo Review of Global Affairs, Issue No. 24, Winter 2017.

 "The Naked Defence Office: How an unclear mandate, poor staffing and Registry disinterest stripped the Office of the Principal Defender", The Sierra Leone Special Court and Its Legacy: The Impact for Africa and International Criminal Law (Cambridge, U.K., Cambridge University Press, 2013)

 "Old Tricks, Young Guns: Elections and Violence in Sierra Leone", Africa Research Institute Briefing Note, April 2011.

 “Who Can Commit Genocide?
 Non-state entities as perpetrators”, Opinio Juris, 20 September 2019